 Travel to and from volunteer activities is not counted toward volunteer service or continuing education hours.
 Travel time may be noted in the volunteer reporting system and will be used as an aggregated data point to demonstrate Master Gardener commitment in reports, but will not be an acceptable means toward accruing volunteer hours.

 Transferring Certification from Another State

-Master Gardeners who were trained in another state and wish to volunteer for the SDSU Extension Master Gardener Program must:
+Master Gardeners who were trained in an adjoining state and wish to volunteer for the SDSU Extension Master Gardeners: